b1ndark/project5/README.md

 - #### Edit Profile Page

-  - Edit profile presents the User a form which User can use to update the profile if desired
+  - Edit profile presents the User a form which User can use to update the profile if desired.
-  - If the User does update the profile, will be redirected to the Profile page and a notification is displayed to confirm that the Profile was succefully updated

     ![image](assets/readme/features/pages/edit_profile.webp)

+  - If the User does update the profile, will be redirected to the Profile page and a notification is displayed to confirm that the Profile was succefully updated.

     ![image](assets/readme/features/notifications_confirmations/edit_profile_notification.webp)

 - #### Delete Account Page

   - **Delete account** page the User is presented with a question whether wants or not to delete the account

+    ![image](assets/readme/features/pages/delete_account.webp)

   - If the User does decide to delete the account and confirms, will be automatically redirected to the Home page and a notification will be displayed to confirm that the account was succefully deleted.

-    ![image](assets/readme/features/pages/delete_account.webp)
     ![image](assets/readme/features/notifications_confirmations/delete_account_notification.webp)

 - #### Products Page